WHAT IS HAKUONE?

-Hakuone is the name given to the development in Kakaʻako Makai.
-The Office of Hawaiian Affairs (OHA) is moving forward with a plan to develop the kīpuka known as Kakaʻako Makai in a way that will improve the quality of life for Native Hawaiians.
+Hakuone is the name given to OHA’s planned development in Kakaʻako Makai.
+The Office of Hawaiian Affairs (OHA) is moving forward with a plan to develop the nine parcels of Hawaiian lands in Kakaʻako Makai in a way that will improve the quality of life for Native Hawaiians and the general public.

-The lands of Kakaʻako Makai will become a source of abundance and pride for our lāhui; a place that embodies a Hawaiian national identity while defining and maintaining a Hawaiian sense of place.
+Hakuone in Kakaʻako Makai will become a source of abundance and pride for our lāhui; a place that embodies a Hawaiian identity while defining and maintaining a Hawaiian sense of place.

-Education and perpetuation of our culture is the foundation for Kakaʻako Makai.
-We are creating a cultural gathering place, an oasis for the Hawaiian community in urban Honolulu.
+Education and perpetuation of our culture are the foundation of OHA’s plans for Hakuone.
+We are creating a cultural gathering place, a kīpuka for the Hawaiian community in urban

 This wahi pana will connect the cultural and spiritual aspects of nohona Hawaiʻi, reflecting both our storied past and our promising future.
 It will become a uniquely Hawaiian space in an urban setting where people from around the world can gather and exchange ideas and where physical structures will harmonize with the environment.